utdata/icj-setting-up/macintosh-02.md

 This environment variable will be used when you are accessing this project through [GitHub Codespaces](https://github.com/features/codespaces).
 We will be following the process shown [here](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces#adding-a-secret).

+**NOTE:** It is absolutely imperative that you DO NOT save the contents of `service_account_key.json` in your repository or check it in at all.
+If someone else were able to see the contents of that file, they could execute any action that service account has in its abilities.

 Step-specific information:
 4. The "Name" of the secret will be `GOOGLE_APPLICATION_CREDENTIALS`.
 5. The "Value" of the secret will be the contents of the `$HOME/.config/gcloud/service_account_key.json` file.